ejona86/taus/README.md

    SHA1 `77747840541bfc62a28a5957692a98c550bd6b2b`.
 Ignoring the 16 byte iNES
    header (`tail +17 tetris.nes > no-header.nes`), it has CRC32 1394f57e,
    MD5 5b0e571558c8c796937b96af469561c6, and
    SHA1 fd9079cb5e8479eb06d93c2ae5175bfce871746a.
-Other roms are fine, but you may need to adjust the iNES header in tetris.s.
-Ignore that for now. `$ make test` will fail if this is a problem.
+If the iNES header is different you can still use the ROM, but you need to adjust the header in tetris.s.
+Ignore iNES header issues for now. `$ make test` will fail if this is a problem.
 2. Use [taetae54321/ines](https://github.com/taotao54321/ines) to split the
    file: `$ ines.py split tetris.nes`
 3. Use `$ make` to build artifacts into `build/`, which includes disassembling